alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 The set of participants in a conversation **SHALL NOT** be increased except by the intentional action of one or more existing participants.

+### Public Conversations and Self-Subscription

+Existing participants **MAY** publicly share links, data, or other mechanisms to enable non-participant entities to subscribe themselves as conversation participants.

+This **MAY** be considered legitimate "intentional action" to increase the set of participants in the group.

 ## Management and Visibility of Participant Clients & Devices

 E2ESM software **MUST** provide each participant entity with means to review or revoke access for